Get insider access

 0.101

 The LG C3 has very good HDR peak brightness.
-In certain scenes, it's a noticeable improvement from last year's LG C2 OLED.
+In certain scenes, it's a noticeable improvement from the LG C2 OLED.
 Like other OLEDs, large bright scenes are significantly dimmer than smaller highlights due to the Automatic Brightness Limiter (ABL).
 It's not very noticeable during normal viewing, as the brightness transitions are typically smooth and seamless.
 However, the TV is much dimmer when watching very bright HDR content for extended periods, and the ABL is distracting when using the TV as a PC monitor.

 Setting Peak Brightness to 'Off' reduces the ABL feature's aggressiveness but also reduces the panel's peak brightness in all scenes, which makes the TV look dimmer all the time.